Spring 2023

 Tokens

-The internal announcement of a rebrand came at the same time that Figma was introducing Variables.
-I was so excited to get my hands dirty with Variables and Mode swapping for the longest time, and this was the perfect case for it!
-Our first design system, Helix, had a similar token structure to Material 3 by Google.
+The internal announcement of a rebrand at Pfizer came at the same time that Figma introduced Variables.
+I had always wanted to expand my skillset with Variables and Mode swapping, and this was the perfect case for it!
+Our first design system, Helix, had a similar paint-by-number token structure to Material 3 by Google.

 Color Swapping

-The biggest part of the rebrand was the color.
-Pfizer now had a new set of defined colors in 10 hues, and had begun encouraging all brands to move to those colors as opposed to brands defining their own colors.
-So I was anticipating a mass migration of color which made it paramount.
+The color swapping was by far the most labor intensive part of the rebrand.
+Following rebrand completion, Pfizer now had a new, expanded set of defined colors in 10 hues, and had begun encouraging all brands to transition to those colors.
+I was anticipating a mass migration of color, which made an adaptive color token structure especially paramount.

 Based on internal research of the most popular and highest rated brands, most used a primary, secondary, and tertiary color.
-I wanted to expand upon this concept and make the brand selections easier for designers and internal clients, so I came up with idea to have the primary, secondary, and tertiary colors independent of one another.
-After creating a file to test the idea, I met with some key members of the the larger Customer Experience team and Developer team.
-They agreed that the independent selections of the different color categories is a viable and practical solution that expands the broad range of brand color selection.
-The independent selections accomplishes 2 things:
+I envisioned expanding upon this concept and making the brand selections easier for designers and internal clients, so I created a proposal to have the primary, secondary, and tertiary colors independent of one another.
+After creating a file to test the idea, I met with key members of the larger Customer Experience team and Developer team.
+They agreed that the independent selection of the different color categories is a viable, practical solution that expands the range of brand color selection.
+The independent selections accomplishes the following:

-For example, if Brand X's primary, secondary, and tertiary colors are Red, Purple, and Yellow, the designer can swap the color order around to best fit the project and change the whole site's personality with two clicks.
+For example, if Brand X's primary, secondary, and tertiary colors are Red, Purple, and Yellow, the designer can change the color order to best fit the project and change the whole site's personality with a mere two clicks.

 Typography

-I had a similar approach when it came to typography.
+I used a similar approach from my work in color swapping and tokens for my typography proposal.
 Pfizer's rebrand had included 5 proprietary font families.
 I created tokens of the font families and attached those to the headings (h1-h6) to allow designers to swap families per heading level as needed.
-This gives designers that much more freedom in expression of each project.
+Allowing family interchangeability gives designers more freedom in expression of each project.

 Layout & Spacing